-Karen M. Hudson, PhD, MSW, LSW, is a community relations advisor with the Community Relations team, and program leader of the Homeless Health Initiative (HHI), a volunteer health outreach program that provides free health care, dental screenings and health education to children and families in homeless shelters.
+Karen M. Hudson, PhD, MSW, LSW, is a community impact advisor with the Community Impact team, and program leader of the Homeless Health Initiative (HHI), a volunteer health outreach program that provides free health care, dental screenings and health education to children and families in homeless shelters.

 She has been with HHI since 2001 and serves as the bridge between Children's Hospital of Philadelphia and the community for both families and healthcare volunteers.